Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/webhooks/register.md

 # shopify.webhooks.register

-Registers all of the configured handlers using [`webhooks.addHandlers`](./addHandlers.md) with Shopify.
+Registers all of the configured handlers for shop-specific webhooksusing [`webhooks.addHandlers`](./addHandlers.md) with Shopify.
+Unless your app needs different webhooks for different shops, we recommend using [app-specific webhooks](https://shopify.dev/docs/apps/build/webhooks/subscribe#app-specific-subscriptions) instead.
+If you use only app-specific webhooks, you do not need to use `shopify.webhooks.register`.

 You can safely call this method every time a shop logs in, as it will add, update, or remove subscriptions as necessary so that all configured handlers are registered.